MarcThomson/MDSpectralAnalysis/README.md

 # Code

+CalculateVACF_n calculates the velocity autocorrelation function using supplied velocity and time data.

-This hasn't been added yet.
+The remainder hasn't been added yet.
 Check back later!